lakshya8066/website/content/en/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes.md

 ### Networking Configuration

-Once you have a Linux-based Kubernetes control-plane node you are ready to choose a networking solution.
+Once you have a Linux-based Kubernetes control-plane node, you are ready to choose a networking solution.
 This guide illustrates using Flannel in VXLAN mode for simplicity.

 #### Configuring Flannel